mshaadk/mshaadk/README.md

 # ⚠️ Note
-Please be aware that my previous GitHub account was flagged.
-As a result, I have created this new account to continue sharing my work and collaborating with the community.
-I appreciate your understanding and support as I rebuild my projects and contributions here.
+I’m happy to inform you that my previously suspended [GitHub account (shaadclt)](https://github.com/shaadclt) has been restored.
+Moving forward, I will primarily use that account, but I’ll keep this one as a secondary account for backup and additional collaboration.
+Thank you for your understanding and support!

 # 💫 About Me:
 Hi there!
 I'm [**Mohamed Shaad**](https://www.linkedin.com/in/mohamedshaad/), a passionate **Data Scientist** and **Machine Learning Engineer**.